General relativistic formulas for mass and spin of a Kerr black hole in terms of redshifts and orbital parameters: RED-/BLUE-SHIFTS OF PHOTONS EMITTED BY GEODESIC PARTICLES

-One further needs to consider the light bending generated by the gravitational field of the Kerr black hole, i.e. the mapping $b(r)$ between the apparent impact parameter $b$ and the location of the photons' emitter particle (a star/gas) given by its vector position ${\bf r}$ in the equatorial plane.
-In fact, the impact parameter must also be maximized; this happens at the points where $k^r=0$.
-From Eq. (\ref{mg}) with $\delta=0$ one can obtain its expression for the Kerr metric restricted to the equatorial plane:
+One further needs to consider the light bending generated by the gravitational field of the Kerr black hole, i.e. the mapping $b(r)$ between the impact parameter $b$ and the position of the photons' emitter particle $r$ in the equatorial plane.
+This quantity is maximized at the points where $k^r=0$.
+From the equality $k_\mu k^\mu=0$ one can obtain its expression for the Kerr metric restricted to the equatorial plane:

-which yields two different values, $b_-$ and $b_+$, that in turn give rise to two different redshifts, $z$ and $z'$, of emitted photons corresponding to a receding and to an approaching source with respect to a given observer.
+which yields two different values, $b_{\pm}$, that give rise to two different redshifts, $z$ and $z'$, of emitted photons corresponding to a receding/approaching source with respect to a given observer.

-Furthermore, one can consider the particular case when the detector is located far away from the photons' source, fulfilling the following condition $r_d\gg M\ge a$, and rendering the following expressions for the kinematic redshift of photons (see \cite{HAN} for further details):
+By considering that the detector is located far away from the photons' source $r_d\gg M\ge a$, the kinematic redshift of photons reads \citep{HAN}:

 The quantities $z$ and $z'$ are the redshift and blueshift, respectively, when the test particles move in a co-rotating with the Kerr black hole way, and vice versa when the probe particles move counter-rotating.

-In general $z \neq z'$, but when $a=0$, the shifts become equal in magnitude with opposite sign $z=-z'$. \\ Thus, in this special case of equatorial and circular orbits, one can invert the relations (\ref{ZrKstatic}) and (\ref{ZbKstatic}) in order to obtain expressions for the mass and rotation parameters of the Kerr black hole from the red and blueshifts of photons emitted by stars.
+Thus, the method consists in inverting the relations (\ref{ZrKstatic}) and (\ref{ZbKstatic}) in order to obtain expressions for the mass and rotation parameters of the Kerr black hole from the red and blue-shifts of photons emitted by stars in the special case of equatorial and circular orbits.